Childhood Education- EDCH

 EDCH 509 Literacy and the Arts in the Elementary Classroom 3 Credits

-EDCH 540 Childhood Learning and Development 3 Credits
+EDCH 540 Learning and Development Birth to Grade 6 3 Credits

-The application to classroom practice of the principles of effective learning and the role of motivation and a consideration of motivation and self-worth will be studied.
+The application to classroom practice of the principles of effective learning and the role of motivation and a consideration of motivation and self-worth will be studied for children from Birth to Grade 6.
 Candidates will critically review basic brain and nerve structure and function as it applies to learning and teaching.
 Attention will be directed toward the constructs of intelligence, creativity, meta-cognition, transfer of learning and learning styles. specific theories including those of Skinner, Piaget, Vygotsky and Covington will be analyzed and critiqued.
 Classroom management options will be considered.

 EDCH 543 Elementary Mathematics Instruction 3 Credits